PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 # Configure the Pi via SSH

-With the Pi OS setup and logged into a network, you can now remotely configure the userspace side of the Pi using SSH.
+With the "base" Raspberry Pi OS installed, and with it logged onto a (probably, hotspot) network, you can now use SSH to configure the Raspberry Pi with PBL-specific software and configuration options (e.g. enable VNC and i2c).

+- Use `scp` to copy this directory (`X0_SoftwareSetup`) onto the Pi:

+  - Open a terminal (e.g. Windows Powershell, Mac Terminal, Linux GNOME terminal)
-- Connect to the Pi via SSH:
+  - Copy this directory to the Pi with: `scp -r X0_SoftwareSetup username@address:`
+  - **Note 1**: `username` was set when you flashed the device.
+It's usually `pbl`.
+  - **Note 2**: `password` was set when you flashed the device.
+It should've been written down in the spreadsheet.
+  - **Note 3**: `address` can be the IP address (via your hotspot software), `hostname` (e.g. `pbl1`), or `hostname.local` - depending on how you configured your network.
+  - **Note 3**: the colon (`:`) at the end of `username@address:` is important

+- Use `ssh` to connect to the Pi:

-  - Use a terminal (e.g. Windows Powershell, Mac Terminal) to connect
+  - Open a terminal (e.g. Windows Powershell, Mac Terminal, Linux GNOME terminal)
-  - Command: `ssh username@address`
+  - Connect to the Pi with: `ssh username@address`
+  - **Note 1**: `username` was set when you flashed the device.
+It's usually `pbl`.
+  - **Note 2**: `password` was set when you flashed the device.
+It should've been written down in the spreadsheet.
-  - `address` can be the IP address, `hostname`, or `hostname.local`, depending on how the network is configured
+  - **Note 3**: `address` can be the IP address (via your hotspot software), `hostname` (e.g. `pbl1`), or `hostname.local` - depending on how you configured your network.

-- Copy `InstallPBLSoftware.sh` onto the Pi:

-  - `InstallPBLSoftware.sh` is available in this README's directory
-  - You can copy things to the Pi by running this command on your laptop (**not** in the SSH session): `scp InstallPBLSoftware.sh username@address:`
-  - You can also use something like a private gist, or pre-copy the script onto the microSD and use it from `/boot`, etc.
-  - **Note**: if you are copying the script from Windows, then the script may contain `\r\n` line-ending, which are invalid.
-You can remove them with `sed -i 's/\r//' InstallPBLSoftware.sh`

-- via SSH, get the Pi's MAC address:
+- via SSH, get the Pi's MAC address (if your hotspot software doesn't provide it):

   - Use this command: `ip link show wlan0 | grep -Po 'ether \K[^ ]*'`
   - **Add the `MAC` to the spreadsheet**.
 The MAC address is required for registering a device on managed (e.g. university) networks.

-  - (you might get lucky and see it via your hotspot UI also)
+- via SSH, ensure `InstallPBLSoftware.sh` is formatted correctly:

+  - If you copied `InstallPBLSoftware.sh` from a Windows machine, it may have incorrect line-endings
+  - Fix it by running `sed -i 's/\r//' InstallPBLSoftware.sh` in your SSH session

-- via SSH, run the `InstallPBLSoftware.sh` script:
+- via SSH, run `InstallPBLSoftware.sh`:

+  - Run: `bash InstallPBLSoftware.sh`
-  - The script fully configures the Pi with VNC, i2c, camera, SPI, and all of the software used throughout the PBL course
+  - `InstallPBLSoftware.sh` script reconfigures the Pi ready for PBL (e.g. by enabling VNC, i2c, SPI) and installs all software libraries used by all PBL labs

-  - Read the script for further information

-- The Pi is now fully configured 🥳
+> **At this point, the Pi is fully configured** 🥳
+>
+> You can now clone this base "PBL" image and flash it to all Pis. **However**, you should reconfigure
+> the cloned images appropriately with a unique `hostname`, user `password`, and (if necessary) SSID.
+> Otherwise, all Pis will appear to be exactly the same from a network/organizational PoV.

 # Test the Pi